 "I could never reach my father,” the 60 year old lamented.
 “Well, he hits me and Mom sometimes,” the 8 year old shared.
 “Why doesn’t he listen?” parents and children complain.

 Why do I want to work with boys and men?
 I think I can make a difference in their lives and the lives of their partners.
 I listen, empathize, reflect and collaborate on relational solutions.
 On another level of truth, I am healing the wounds of my own inner child, by providing for your family, what my father would not provide for ours.

-For the longer part of our history men have regarded themselves, and acted as if, they were the dominant sex, the ruler of the world, the ultimate authority.
-In the last 50 years or so, the then-’inferior’ gender has challenged that stance and over time, the male/female relationship has evolved into a more cooperative enterprise, a collaboration, with power shared between each other rather than held over the other.
+For the longer part of our history adult men have regarded themselves as dominant, and acted accordingly— the rulers of the world, the ultimate authorities.
+In the last 50 years or so, the then-’inferiors’ have challenged that stance.
+Over time, among many, the dominant/submissive relationship has evolved into a more cooperative enterprise, with power shared between each other rather than held over the other.
 This change has not been swift nor is it a straight line.
-It is met with resistance as many institutions still hold on to the old notion of Men over Women.
+It is met with resistance as many institutions and individuals still hold on to the old notion of white male dominance.